Comingle/OSSex/README.md

 # comingle-arduino

-This is a basic arduino library for interacting with Comingle devices.
+This is an arduino library for interacting with Comingle devices.

 # Available functions